saucelabs/sauce-docs/docs/mobile-apps/features/mobile-app-diagnostics/app-crash-logs.md

 <br/><img src={useBaseUrl('img/mobile-apps/app-crash-scr1.png')} alt="Mobile app settings navigation" width="900"/>

-When you navigate to the [Live Test Results](/mobile-apps/live-testing/live-mobile-app-testing/) or [Automated Test Results](/mobile-apps/automated-testing/) page, you will be able to view all the collected crashes in the new centralized place.
-It presents all the collected crashes in the context of their respective test cases, videos, and interactions.
+When you navigate to the [Live Test Results](/mobile-apps/live-testing/live-mobile-app-testing/) or [Automated Test Results](/mobile-apps/automated-testing/) page, you can view all the collected crashes in a centralized location.
+The collected crashes are presented in the context of their respective test cases, videos, and interactions.
 This centralized view is designed to enable efficient collaboration within your team and improve time to resolution for any issues that may arise.

 <br/><img src={useBaseUrl('img/mobile-apps/app-crash-scr2.png')} alt="Mobile app settings navigation" width="900"/>